microsoft/automated-brain-explanations/readme.md

 </details>
 <br>

-Other studies that build off the codebase here: [Shimizu et al. 2025](https://arxiv.org/abs/2507.16080), [Kim et al. 2024](https://arxiv.org/abs/2411.00066), [Zhuang et al. 2025](https://arxiv.org/abs/2410.05629)

 ### Setting up

 **Dataset**
-- The `data/decoding` folder contains a quickstart easy example for TR-level decoding
-  - it has everything needed, but if you want to visualize the results on a flatmap, you need to download the relevant PCs from [here](https://utexas.box.com/s/7ur0fsr52nephxp96hs5dxm99rk2v1u0)
 - to quickstart, just download the responses / wordsequences for 3 subjects from the [encoding scaling laws paper](https://utexas.app.box.com/v/EncodingModelScalingLaws/folder/230420528915)
   - this is all the data you need if you only want to analyze 3 subjects and don't want to make flatmaps
-- to run Eng1000, need to grab `em_data` directory from [here](https://github.com/HuthLab/deep-fMRI-dataset) and move its contents to `{root_dir}/em_data`
+- to run eng1000, need to grab `em_data` directory from [here](https://github.com/HuthLab/deep-fMRI-dataset) and move its contents to `{root_dir}/em_data`
 - for more, download data with `python experiments/00_load_dataset.py`
     - create a `data` dir under wherever you run it and will use [datalad](https://github.com/datalad/datalad) to download the preprocessed data as well as feature spaces needed for fitting [semantic encoding models](https://www.nature.com/articles/nature17637)
 - to make flatmaps, need to set [pycortex filestore](https://gallantlab.org/pycortex/auto_examples/quickstart/show_config.html) to `{root_dir}/ds003020/derivative/pycortex-db/`
+- The `data/decoding` folder contains a quickstart easy example for TR-level decoding
+  - it has everything needed, but if you want to visualize the results on a flatmap, you need to download the relevant PCs from [here](https://utexas.box.com/s/7ur0fsr52nephxp96hs5dxm99rk2v1u0)

 **Code**
 - Install using [uv](https://docs.astral.sh/uv/).
 Clone the repo, `cd` into the repo, run `uv add git+https://github.com/csinva/imodelsX`, then run `uv sync`.
 This will locally install the `neuro` package